ChenZhongPu/data-structure-swufe/book/src/tree/general.md

 - Each non-root node can be treated as the root node of its own **subtree**, which includes that node and all its descendants.
 - Number of nodes in the tree is called **size of a tree**.
 - A **path** is a sequence of nodes with the property that each node in the sequence is adjacent to the node linked to it.
 A path that does not repeat nodes is called a **simple path**.
+- **Complete tree**: a tree in which every level, except possibly the deepest, is entirely filled (all nodes are as far left as possible).

 ---
 [^descendant] The counterpart of an ancestor is called **descendant**, meaning a node reachable by repeated proceeding from parent to child.
 Also known as *subchild*.